DuncanLynch/CS546/README.md

 ### Scraping Classes

-Run this command in order to download the Stevens Academic Catalog Database (Only run this command if you wish to see the entire Stevens' Course Database)
+Run this command in order to download the Stevens Academic Catalog Database (Only run this command if you wish to see the entire Stevens Course Database after testing)

 ```
 npm run scrape
 ```

-### Syllabus
+## Syllabus